al4225/mmcloud_new/utils/s3_operations/README.md

 - Ensures that no hidden versions are left behind.
 - Supports merging content from source into destination (preserving subfolder structure).
 - Automatically strips trailing slashes from all prefixes.
+- Creates destination folders if they don't exist (useful for renaming operations).

 ## Requirements